alongd/RMG-Py/documentation/source/users/arkane/input.rst

 Each species of interest must be specified using a ``species()`` function, which can be input in two different ways, discussed in the separate subsections below:

-1. By pointing to the output files of quantum chemistry calculations, which CanTherm will parse for the necessary molecular properties
+1. By pointing to the output files of quantum chemistry calculations, which Arkane will parse for the necessary molecular properties
 2. By directly entering the molecular properties

 Within a single input file, both Option #1 and #2 may be used for different species.